indiana-university/rivet-docs/content/components/overlays/modals.md

         title: "Modal.focusTrigger(id)"
         description: |
             Moves focus to the trigger (`data-modal-trigger`) that opened the currently active modal, if it exists.

+events:
+    -
+        title: "modalOpen"
+        description: |
+            Emitted when the Modal is opened (using the `Modal.open()` method, or the `data-modal-trigger` attribute).
+The value of the modal `data-modal-trigger` attribute is also passed along (if it exists) via the custom event’s detail property and is available to use in your scripts as `event.detail.name()`
+    -
+        title: "modalClose"
+        description: |
+            Emitted when the Modal is closed (using the `Modal.close()` method, or the `data-modal-trigger` attribute).
+The value of the modal `data-modal-trigger` attribute is also passed along (if it exists) via the custom event’s detail property and is available to use in your scripts as `event.detail.name()`
 ---
 ## Modal example
 {{< example lang="html" >}}<button class="rvt-button" data-modal-trigger="modal-example-basic">Open modal example</button>